 Geologic Conclusions

-The recovery of rock cores, plus geologic mapping, was performed to determine if discontinuities in the rock mass exist that would cause difficulties in the construction and maintenance of planned excavations.
+The recovery of rock cores, plus geologic mapping, were performed to determine if discontinuities in the rock mass exist that would cause difficulties in the construction and maintenance of planned excavations.
 In general, the proposed locations of the excavations do not appear to be complicated by geologic structures that cause undue difficulties for construction.
 This information, along with measurement of in situ stresses, allowed initial numerical modeling of the stresses associated with the anticipated excavations.
 A sample of some of the modelling done is provided in Figure 2-9.
 2D and 3D numerical modeling was then used to design ground support systems that will ensure that the LBNF caverns, in particular, remains stable.
 The excavation design, which is influenced by anticipated methods of excavation and sequence of excavation, is described in the Arup 30% Preliminary Design (4), followed by the means by which the excavations will be monitored to ensure their long-term stability.

-Figure 2-9 shows the Contour of stress safety factor indicating influences between caverns

-The overall analysis of the work indicates that the rock in the proposed location of the LBNF caverns is of good quality for the purposes of the LBNF Project, that preliminary numerical modeling shows that a large cavern of the size envisioned can be constructed, and that
+The overall analysis of the work indicates that:

+the rock in the proposed location of the LBNF caverns is of good quality for the purposes of the LBNF Project

+preliminary numerical modeling shows that a large cavern of the size envisioned can be constructed